 - return proof of income (tax return, pay stub, etc.)

 - sign and return the rehabilitation agreement letter

-You can enroll in the rehabilitation program by contacting the private debt collection agency that has your loans.
+You can start the rehabilitation process by contacting the Default Resolution Group to determine which private debt collection agency has your loans.

 There’s no private student loan rehabilitation program.